GeoPAS: Geometric Probing for Algorithm Selection in Continuous Black-Box Optimization: Methodology

 Throughout this work, relERT is computed solely from solver ERTs provided by COCO.
 Representation-construction costs are excluded from relERT so that the metric reflects only downstream solver performance under a fixed probing regime; we discuss the practical implications of this additional probing cost in \S\ref{sec:discussion}.

-For algorithms whose pooled ERT is undefined because the target is never reached, we apply a PAR10-style penalty by replacing the undefined relERT with $10\times$ the largest finite relERT observed in the benchmark, following \citet{kerschke2019automated}.
-For label construction, we pool the 5 instances of each $(f,d)$ and compute ERT over the resulting runs, yielding 96 labelled $(f,d)$ problems (24 functions $\times$ 4 dimensions), each with one relERT value per algorithm.
+For algorithms whose pooled ERT is undefined because the target is never reached, a PAR10-style penalty is applied by replacing the undefined relERT with ten times the largest finite relERT observed in the benchmark, following \cite{kerschke2019automated}.
+For label construction, we pool the 5 instances of each $(f,d)$ and compute ERT over the resulting runs, yielding 96 labeled $(f,d)$ problems (24 functions $\times$ 4 dimensions), each with one relERT value per algorithm.
 These pooled labels are then paired with instance-level geometric representations constructed from individual problem instances, as described in \S\ref{subsec:geometric-probe}.